-Two-thirds of Australian adults are overweight or obese, so it's safe to say you're far from alone if you too are struggling to lose weight.
+Two-thirds of Australian adults are overweight or obese, so it's safe to say you're far from alone if you too are struggling to lose weight [1].
+But obesity, and weight in general, is not merely an Australian problem.

-Obesity, and weight in general, is not merely an Australian problem.
-The World Health Organisation reports that obesity is on the rise across the globe, including in the developing world, and just about everywhere, impacts are felt on a societal level, with health systems struggling as more of us develop obesity-related conditions.
+The World Health Organisation reports that obesity is on the rise across the globe, including in the developing world, and just about everywhere, impacts are felt on a societal level, with health systems struggling as more of us develop obesity-related conditions [2][1].

 The good news is body fat can be lessened, and with weight loss, these health risks can go away.
 Through a combination of diet, exercise and medical assistance, it is certainly possible to lose weight, keep it off, and rewrite lifestyle habits for long-term health.

-What is morbid obesity?
+What is severe obesity?

 In simple terms, a person is considered obese when they have a high percentage of body fat, usually as a result of their body storing unused calories as fat when these are not used for energy expenditure.

-What causes morbid obesity?
+What causes severe obesity?

 Obesity and morbid obesity are the result of having too much stored fat in the body.
-For many people, severe obesity is the eventual result of eating more calories than the body can physically use up as energy.
+For many people, severe obesity is the eventual result of eating more calories than the body can physically use up as energy [5].

 The calories we consume are used to keep every part of the body functioning — from the digestive system to the legs that walk us to work.
-But when we consume more calories than our body can use up, this extra energy ends up stored as fat.
+But when we consume more calories than our body can burn, this extra energy ends up stored as fat.
 It's these extra fat stores that result in obesity.

 As for why this actually happens, the reasons can be simple or quite complex.